When using the Cleanroom, our faculty and staff are trained on each piece of equipment to help and support your project needs.

 Ryan J White

-Associate Professor and Ohio Eminent Scholar, A&S Chemistry
+Associate Professor, Department Head and Ohio Eminent Scholar, A&S Chemistry

 Ryan J. White is an Associate Professor and Ohio Eminent Scholar in the Department of Chemistry with a joint appointment in the Department of Electrical Engineering and Computing Systems.
 Ryan received his bachelor’s degree in chemistry from the University of North Carolina (2003) and earned a Ph.D. in chemistry from the University of Utah (2007).
 He was an NIH NRSA Postdoctoral Fellow at the University of California Santa Barbara.
 Ryan started his academic career as an assistant professor in Chemistry and Biochemistry at UMBC in 2011, and was promoted to associate professor with tenure in 2016.
 Ryan joined UC in the fall of 2017.
 Ryan is also the recipient of the Royce W. Murray Young Investigator Award from the Society for Electroanalytical Chemistry.